brett-k5/brett-k5/README.md

 ### 💬 Sentiment Classification | BERT, Transformers
 Embedded text using a pre-trained BERT model and trained a classifier on sentimentlabels.
 - Included end-to-end data preprocessing, tokenization, and model training.
-- Achieved roc_auc of .94 while handling class imbalance and text variability.
+- Achieved ROC AUC of .94 while handling class imbalance and text variability.

 ### 🧠 Age Prediction from Faces | CNN, Keras
 Built a deep learning model to estimate real-world age from facial images using the APPA-REAL dataset.